IIT-LAND/reval_clustering/README.md

 descriptions, `reval` usage examples, performance on benchmark datasets, and common issues that can be encountered related to a dataset number of features and samples.

+## Manuscript

+`reval` package functionalities are presented in our recent work that, as of now, can be found as a [preprint](https://arxiv.org/abs/2009.01077).
+The experiments presented in the manuscript are in the Python file `./working_examples/manuscript_examples.py` of the github folder.
+For reproducibility, all experiments were run with `reval v0.1.0`.

 ## Refrences